 Curious Horse Taijiquan is registered with the British Council of Chinese Martial Arts and I am registered and insured with them as an instructor.

-I was also registered as a Full Instructor, Grade A, with the Tai Chi Union for Great Britain until 2019 when I resigned because of the internecine machinations of its board which had come to the fore and with which I wanted no association.
+I am also registered as a Full Instructor, Grade A, with the Tai Chi Union for Great Britain.